 Proficiency-Based Learning (Competency-Based Education) Across the United States

 The map below, created by iNACOL, indicates competency education is advancing across the country.
 Even in many of the states with little or no interest in exploring competency education, there are educators pursuing a better way to organize education so that students receive the instructional support they need.

-- Achieve-National, resources about competency-based pathways, graduations requirements, and college and career readiness.
+- Achieve-National, resources about competency-based pathways, graduation requirements, and college and career readiness.